-A. My office hours are Monday Through Friday, 10am to 8:30 pm.
-The office is closed on Saturdays and Sundays.
+A. My office hours are Monday Through Friday,11 am to 8:30 pm.
+The office is closed on Sundays.
 Evening and weekend appointments often book up fast, so if you need one of these slots I recommend scheduling early.
 If your schedule is flexible, you can normally get in to see me within a week.

 Q. What is your office like?

 A. The office itself is professional.
 There is a spacious, comfortable yet private reception area where you can wait until your appointment time.
 I do not work out of my home or have pets around.
 Since I may be in session when you arrive, please just have a seat, make yourself comfortable and fill out the forms in the reception area if this is your first time.
 Every effort is made to be on time, however, this is not always possible due to the nature of hypnosis.
 Please be patient and I will be with you shortly